AKBingo!: China

 The Chinese version is titled SNHello 星萌学院 and consists of the members of SNH48, the former Chinese sister group of AKB48 who have since become independent to AKB48.
 The show is telecast online every Friday starting from July 4, 2014, but the network sometimes offers some "sneak peeks", on Thursdays.

-Indonesia

-The Indonesian version is titled IClub48 and stars JKT48, AKB48's Indonesian sister group, and host Brandon Nicholas.
-The show aired twice a weekend on NET, among other Indonesian networks.

 Thailand

 The Thai version is titled Victory BNK48 and stars BNK48, the Thai sister group of AKB48.
 It aired on Workpoint TV.
 It is the successor to a previous show featuring the group, BNK48 Show, which was broadcast on Channel 3.
 There is also a documentary series titled BNK48 Senpai.

 Philippines

 MNLife and MNLaugh! both appeared on the official YouTube channel of MNL48, AKB48's Filipino sister group.
 Both shows were hosted by Luke Conde and a special co-host, who was a member of MNL48 and varied from episode to episode.
 They were later replaced by MNL48 I-SCHOOL, which also appeared on the group's YouTube channel.